Tips for preparing customer lists for email marketing

 Step 2.

-Next, I copy and paste all the remaining names and contact information into a new .CSV file for upload into our email marketing software.
+Next, I copy and paste all the names and contact information of guests with a Yes to Marketing Emails into a new .CSV file for upload into our email marketing software.
 Don’t forget to save and export as a CSV file and not an XLS file (the default).

 Step 3.